fcjz/fcjz/readme.md

 I'm the only member of the team, the CEO, the CTO, the COO, the CIO, and the UFO.

+I mainly learn HTML, CSS and JavaScript, but also like nodejs, PHP, python and Go, which I use for projects.

 Our main development direction is knowledge management and website construction, and some projects are currently under development, so stay tuned.

 ![fcjz's GitHub stats](https://github-readme-stats.vercel.app/api?username=fcjz&theme=graywhite&show_icons=true)